Neurocysticercosis

 1. Antiseizure therapy: The mainstay of therapy includes antiseizure drugs, as the lesions may become a focus for recurrent seizures.
 Specific medications should follow local practice for epilepsy.

-2. Glucocorticoids/anthelmintic therapy: Anthelmintic therapy may be considered when cysts are viable (ie, they have a visible scolex or are not calcified).
+2. Glucocorticoids/anthelmintic therapy: Anthelmintic therapy may be considered when cysts are viable (ie, have a visible scolex or are not calcified).
 Glucocorticoids should be initiated in all patients with cerebral edema, and this should be done before anthelmintic drugs.
 Our practice is to use dexamethasone 0.1 mg/kg/d started 24 hours before anthelmintic therapy and tapered off after completion of therapy.

 Anthelmintic therapy should be offered to patients with single or multiple viable lesions, but it is contraindicated in the setting of intraventricular disease, encephalopathy, or severe subarachnoid disease, until surgical and glucocorticoid therapy is initiated.
 Typical treatment is oral albendazole 400 mg bid used for 10 to 14 days.
 In patients with ≥3 lesions, praziquantel 50 mg/kg/d tid in divided doses for 10 to 14 days should be considered.
 Also see Anthelmintic Agents.
+In individuals with nonviable cysts, management is targeted at symptomatic control of seizures without antiparasitic therapy.

 3. Surgery: Surgery is reserved for patients with intraventricular disease.
 In patients with a high burden or signs of hydrocephalus prior to or during treatment, a ventriculoperitoneal shunt may be considered.